 Pubudu Dassanayake was born in Kandy, on 11 July 1970.
 Sri Lankan wicket-keeper Pubudu Dassanayake was on the list of those players, who held the wicket-keeping positions for a brief period as the first-choice wicketkeeper.
 But due to poor batting performance, his position could not hold for a long time.
 He made his first-class debut at the age of 19.

 Pubudu Dassanayake made his international debut in August 1993, playing three Tests and two ODIs in a home series against a powerful South Africa bowling attack.
-Dassanayake could not justify his batting at international standards that led to him being replaced.
+Dassanayake could not justify his batting at international standards which led to his being replaced.
 He could not accomplish his batting against the South African attack in 1994-95.
-Which had been demolishing the top order batting as well?
+Which had been demolishing the top-order batting as well?

 Dassanayake was selected on the tour of India, playing in three Tests and one ODI.
 In the 1994 Austral-Asia Cup in the UAE, he played ODIs against Australia and New Zealand for the first time.
 The next cricketing ties were a home series against Pakistan in August 1994.
 After that he was followed by the Singer World Series a quadrangular ODI tournament hosted in Sri Lanka), and then by a tour of Zimbabwe.

-He coached the United States national team, and coach of Canada and Nepal as well.
+He coached the United States national team and coached Canada and Nepal as well.
 He also represented Canada in ICC Intercontinental Cup matches against Bermuda and the Cayman Islands, acting captain in the absence of John Davison.